IBIZA - SANT JOSEP - CALA d'HORT - ES BOLDADO - POST 1

-When driving from Sant Josep to Cala d'Hort, take the last right turn to Cala Truja before you get there.
-After about 3 km, you will see the sign for Es Boldado on your left.
+When driving from Sant Josep to Cala d’Hort, take the last right turn to Cala Truja before reaching Cala d’Hort.
+After about 3 kilometres, you will see the sign for Es Boldado on your left.

-Turn on this road and drive down the dusty Camino (dirt track) for around 1.5km, and you will see the best view of Ibiza.
-If you want a Restaurant with a view, this is the one for you.
+Turn onto this road and drive down the dusty camino (dirt track) for approximately 1.5 kilometres, and you will be rewarded with the best view of Ibiza.
+If you’re looking for a restaurant with a view, this is the one for you.

 We had to eat this on a visit with our friend Jonathon Lipsin.
 To start, ensalada de anchoas y tomates (anchovy and tomato salad)